ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 {% endhighlight %}

 and, since `map` is a binary function accepting a _function_ and a list, we can identify equal terms.
 In the line above, if we partially apply `(.) map` on `map`, `x` is identified with a function and `y` has to be a list, resulting in the initial identity.

+## Defining new symbols, functions and modules

+When in the interactive mode (or, equivalently, while we are working within the IO monad, more details in the following), we need the `let` construct, which behaves very much like its mathematical counterpart:

+{% highlight haskell %}

+> let a = pi / 2

+> a
+1.5707963267948966

+> let f x = if x=='o' then 'i' else x

+> :t f
+f :: Char -> Char

+> map f "potatoes"
+"pitaties"

+{% endhighlight %}

+In bulk code, there is no need for `let` for declaring a new entity; if we write the following in a blank text file named, say, `TestModule.hs` :

+{% highlight haskell %}

+module TestModule where

+f1 = (^2)

+v = [2,3,4]

+main = do
+  putStrLn $ map f1 v
+{% endhighlight %}

+and load it with GHCi (from command line: `ghci TestModule.hs`), calling `main` will print `[4,9,16]` to screen.

+> In the previous code snippet we start to see one of Haskell's strength points: a clean separation of input-output ("IO") and purely functional code.
+> The first line is a function, the second a piece of data, and the `main` function runs the example (in this case `map`ping the squaring function over the data) and displays on-screen the results as a newline-terminated string with `putStrLn`.

+## Pattern matching
+# Recursive functions

+> Haskell allows multiple declarations of any function, that are applied according to the arguments; this of course can hold only if the type signatures match and the declarations are mutually exclusive and complementary.

+As an example, this is the implementation of `map`:

+{% highlight haskell %}
+map f [] = []
+map f (x:xs) = f x : map f xs
+{% endhighlight %}

+The above code recursively consumes the list supplied as second argument by applying `f` to its first element and appending the result (with `(:)`) to the output array.
+The first declaration is used if the supplied list is empty, which also holds at the base case of the recursion.

+> A _fold_ operation is to obtain a "summary" value from a set of values.

+The right-associative fold (`foldr`) is defined recursively as:

+{% highlight haskell %}
+foldr f z []     = z
+foldr f z (x:xs) = f x (foldr f z xs)
+{% endhighlight %}

 {% highlight haskell %}